skp96/DS-Algos/interviewCamp/Binary Tree/notes.md

 * The Depth of a node N is the number of edges from the root node to node N
 * The Height of a tree is the depth of the farthest leaf node from the root (maximum depth in the tree)
 * A Binary Tree with height H can have a 2^(h+1) - 1 nodes
+* A Binary Tree is considered Balanced if the left and right subtrees differ in Height by at most 1

 # Bottom to Top Approach: